andry81/index/README.md

 ## Browser extensions

-List of a browser extensions I've found useful in conjunction with the GitHub:
+List of the FireFox browser extensions I've found useful in conjunction with the GitHub:

 <table>
   <tr>